HITB-CyberWeek/proctf-2019/README.md

 # HITB PRO CTF 2019

 PRO CTF is an onsite international challenge in the information security.
 Developed by Hackerdom team for HITB CyberWeek in Abu Dhabi, UAE.
-PRO CTF was hel on October 15—17 October, 2019.
+PRO CTF was held on October 15—17, 2019.

 The contest is driven by almost classic rules for Attack-Defense [CTF](https://en.wikipedia.org/wiki/Capture_the_flag#Computer_security).
 Each team is given a set of vulnerable services.
 Organizers regulary fill services with private information — the flags.